rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

   compiled with the stage0 compiler to produce the stage1 compiler.
   However, it was built with an older compiler (stage0), so to optimize the stage1 compiler we go to next stage.
+  - (In theory, the stage1 compiler is functionally identical to the stage2 compiler, but in practice there are subtle differences.
+In particular, the stage1 compiler itself was built by stage0 and hence not by the source in your working directory: this means that the symbol names used in the compiler source may not match the symbol names that would have been made by the stage1 compiler.
+    This can be important when using dynamic linking (e.g., with derives.
+Sometimes this means that some tests don't work when run with stage1.)
 - **Stage 2:** we rebuild our stage1 compiler with itself to produce the stage2 compiler (i.e. it builds itself) to have all the _latest optimizations_.